amromchop/api_r2020/README.md

 ## A note on the mechanics and etiquette of the virtual workshop
 Please note that this is first virtual R workshop that our team is hosting, we are preparing extensively to ensure that the workshop is productive for you, however some technical challenges are to be expected
-* Please refrain from screen grabbing other user's information, recording the workshop, or otherwise disrupting the flow of the Zoom Meeting.
+* Please refrain from screen grabbing other user's information, recording the workshop, or otherwise disrupting the flow of the BlueJeans Meeting.
 * Microphones will be muted during workshop main sessions but during breakout exercises you will be asked to collaboratively interact with your colleagues and an instructor.
 We encourage you to activate your video for the workshop.

 ## Prior to the worshop